quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part18_9.3.1_Aliasing.md

 :p How does increasing the number of samples affect the DFT for a fixed sampling rate?
 ??x
-Increasing the number of samples \( N \) while keeping the total sampling time \( T = Nh \ ) constant reduces the timestep \( h = T/N \).
+Increasing the number of samples $N $ while keeping the total sampling time$T = Nh \ ) constant reduces the timestep \( h = T/N$.
 This results in a smaller frequency step size and improved resolution, capturing higher frequencies more accurately.
 However, it can introduce aliasing if not managed properly.

 To avoid this, one approach is to pad the dataset with zeros to increase the effective number of samples without changing the total sampling time.
 This technique does not affect the lower frequencies but improves the accuracy of higher frequency components.